containerd/nerdbox/README.md

 > #### macOS Tip
 >
-> Brew install libkrun, erofs-utils, and e2fsprogs
+> Use brew to install libkrun, erofs-utils, and e2fsprogs
 >
 > ```
 > brew tap slp/krunkit